Skip to content

 envs down

-Destroys all the apps in an environment and all their dependent infrastructure.
+Destroys all infrastructure in an environment.
 This command is useful for tearing down preview environments once you are finished with them.

 Usage